redolfosei/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 [Create a script that lists all local variables and environment variables, and functions] set

-[Create a script that creates a new local variable.]
+[Create a script that creates a new local variable with name BEST and value School] BEST="School"

+[Create a script that creates a new global variable with name BEST and value School] export BEST="School"